 Metrological research is required to enable an improvement of quantitative diagnostic methods and for achieving comparability of complementary quantitative diagnosis for quality assurance and reproducibility.
-This forms the basis for improvements in patient care, predictive and preventative medicine, stratified and personalized medicine and screening, and include point of care testing.
+This forms the basis for improvements in patient care, predictive and preventative medicine, stratified and personalized medicine and screening, and includes point-of-care testing.